ChasHolloway/Thinkopolis/README.md

 I’ll see you in the next episode.

-Check out the EPISIDE INDEX.
+If you're on Github, check out the EPISIDE INDEX.

+Oh yeah, I almost forgot.
+Every news column's gotta have a home office.
+Thinkopolis is on Substack.
+If you're looking for the full case files, you can get to it by clicking [HERE](https://thinkopolis.substack.com).

 <img width="540" height="960" alt="birds 2" src="https://github.com/user-attachments/assets/f48c7261-af49-44a3-bbe8-c93849cf2171" />